 Before you look to publicly promote inclusivity and your support of the LGBTQ+ community, it’s important to take a look at your internal policies.
 If you’re not sure where to start, we recommend implementing the following:

 - Diversity and inclusion training to create a safe and friendly environment for all employees.

 - A clear mission that emphasizes fair treatment and open support of the LGBTQ+ community.

-- Equal benefits for all employees regardless of their sexual orientation— including time off for adoption leave, maternity/paternity leave, health benefits, and pay.
+- Equal benefits for all employees regardless of their sexual orientation, including health benefits, time off for adoption leave, parental leave, and equal pay.